Resources - Application Notes

 Figure 9.
 Re-colorizing image channels can improve visual contrast.
 (A.) Positive staining montage of VZV.
 Detecting VZV using the RFP filter set appears as orange against the brighter red Evans blue counterstain detected using a Cy5 filter set.
 (B.) Editing the RFP channel color properties to turquoise increases visual contrast of positive staining.
 Colorization does not affect values used for image analysis.
 Other brightness and contrast settings can also be used to enhance image quality without effecting results.

-The User Manuals for the assays performed here recommend viewing NCs for the presence of assay artifacts.
-Non-specific staining that is still detectable within the exposure and focal settings defined for positive viral staining can be characterized using image analysis tools.
+The user manuals for the assays performed here recommend viewing NCs for the presence of assay artifacts.
+Nonspecific staining that is still detectable within the exposure and focal settings defined for positive viral staining can be characterized using image analysis tools.
 Results from this analysis can be used to inform on viral object size and signal cutoffs to define positive staining and differentiate it from assay artifacts.
-For example, size thresholds for CMV viral inclusions defined >=10µm will exclude 97% of non-specific artifacts defined by the image analysis parameters shown by Figure 6.
-Additional analysis, such as shown by Figure 7, can be defined to increase exclusion of remaining artifacts based on signal localization within the cell for example.
+For example, size thresholds for CMV viral inclusions defined ≥10 µm will exclude 97% of nonspecific artifacts defined by the image analysis parameters shown in Figure 6.
+Additional analysis, such as shown in Figure 7, can be defined to increase exclusion of remaining artifacts based on signal localization within the cell for example.

-Final viral staining counts were used to determine cross reactivity and specificity results for reactivity of HSV1/2 and VZV mAbs to CMV antigen-positive and -negative cells as described by Figure 7.
+Final viral staining counts were used to determine cross-reactivity and specificity results for reactivity of HSV1/2 and VZV mAbs to CMV antigen-positive and -negative cells, as described in Figure 7.
 Definition of cell counting analysis parameters for identifying viral staining was influenced by: (1) granular staining patterns of viral inclusions causing variable threshold values across the entire infected region of the cell; (2) incongruent size and shape of viral inclusion within a cell; and (3) excluding nonspecific object staining.
 Viral objects were recognized using a primary mask favoring relatively larger objects with lower fluorescence signal thresholds instead of thresholds that masked multiple bright, discrete viral areas within a single cell.
 This resulted in both detecting more whole areas of viral inclusion, and in the exclusion of nonspecific staining objects.
 Higher signal thresholds may be required to eliminate background interference that could produce false positives.
 This may result in fewer, but still specific, true positive counts (Figure 4).
 Secondary masking and subpopulation analysis can also be employed to exclude nonspecific staining, or confirm viral localization, if desired (Figure 7A).
 Following characterization of positive viral staining using the PC, the same analysis settings should be applied to all sample images acquired for the same assay.
-A process of optimization and re-verification of threshold and subpopulation values may be required to fine tune the masking, but the same values for the controls should be consistent, and reference ranges can ultimately be defined and used to validate functioning of reagents, culture methodology, microscope settings, and user proficiency in staining technique.Reporting results
+A process of optimization and reverification of threshold and subpopulation values may be required to fine tune the masking, but the same values for the controls should be consistent, and reference ranges can ultimately be defined and used to validate functioning of reagents, culture methodology, microscope settings, and user proficiency in staining technique.Reporting results

 Gen5 automatically calculates a selected number of default image data metrics for each image channel.
-These metrics can be used to define additional parameters that can be reported, such as viral positive object counts shown by Figures 7B and 8.
-Tools in Gen5 are available that allow custom reporting of image data, such as the annotation feature shown by Figure 8.
-From within Gen5, images and image data can be saved and/or printed in .pdf or other formats, and easily exported to Excel, making results transportable between multiple platforms.
-During the course of this evaluation benefits and limitations to DFA were encountered.
-Potential enhancements to DFA are topics for future discussion.
+These metrics can be used to define additional parameters that can be reported, such as viral positive object counts shown in Figures 7B and 8.
+Tools in Gen5 are available that allow custom reporting of image data, such as the annotation feature shown in Figure 8.
+From within Gen5, images and image data can be saved and/or printed in .pdf or other formats, and easily exported to Excel, making results transportable between multiple platform.

-Linnet, K., Bossuyt, P.M.M., Moons, K.G.M., and Reitsma, J.B., 2012, Quantifying the Accuracy of a Diagnostic Test or Marker, American Association of Clinical Chemistry, Clinical Chemistry, 58:9, 1292–1301.
+- Linnet, K.et al. Quantifying the Accuracy of a Diagnostic Test or Marker, American Association of Clinical Chemistry, Clinical Chemistry 2012, 58, 9, 1292–1301.